NCUA: What it is and how it keeps your money at credit unions safe

 Some private insurers may offer higher amounts of coverage than the NCUA, though this coverage doesn’t have the full protection of the U.S. government.
 Find out if a credit union is federally insured through the NCUA website’s searchable database.

-Lastly, even if a credit union is insured, that doesn’t mean every penny of their deposits are covered.
+Lastly, even if a credit union is insured, that doesn’t mean every penny of its deposits is covered.
 As with the FDIC, the NCUA has a cap of $250,000 per depositor, per account.
 Thus, it’s entirely possible for an insured credit union to have sizable deposits that aren’t covered.

 Bottom line